 🤔 Why: Shifen Waterfall, a scenic ledge waterfall located in Pingxi District, is a popular tourist attraction.
 Once there, you can walk around, buy snacks, look at souvenir shops, and admire the waterfall from a distance.
 Shifen Waterfall is a 15-minute walk from Shifen Old Street, which has small shops and is known for sky lanterns.

-💰 Expected cost: Shifen Waterfall doesn’t have an entrance fee, but you’ll have to pay a little over $1 USD for parking if you go by car.
+💰 Admission Fee: Free.
+You’ll have to pay a little over $1 for parking if you go by car.

-🍀 My take: Shifen Waterfall looks more scenic and epic than Golden Waterfall, but it’s significantly farther away from Jiufen, so it’ll be harder to fit into a day trip, especially if you choose to prioritize hiking Teapot Mountain, which is what I did.
+🍀 Lukiih’s Take: Shifen Waterfall looks more scenic and epic than Golden Waterfall, but it’s significantly farther away from Jiufen, so it’ll be harder to fit into a day trip, especially if you choose to prioritize hiking Teapot Mountain, which is what I did.

 🤔 Why: Houtong Cat Village is a small, quiet village that is known for its large population of stray cats.
 You’ll see a few cats in Jiufen Old Street, but you’ll be surrounded by them in Houtong Cat Village.

-🍀 My take: Houtong Cat Village is small and quiet, so there’s not much else to do there.
+🍀 Lukiih’s Take: Houtong Cat Village is small and quiet, so there’s not much else to do there.
 It’s a great place to go to if you want to explore a less touristy side of the Ruifang District, but it doesn’t seem like it’s worth the transportation time unless you love cats.